 Teaching occurs across the four years of the Sydney Medical Program, including Problem Based Learning cases, and Clinical Skills Teaching in Years 1 & 2.
 The major component of the course is an 8 week rotation in Perinatal Women's Health in Stage 3.

 An eight week pre-internship is available in general medical, general surgical teams and sub specialties.

-For more information, refer to the Medical Program pages of Sydney Medical School site.
+For more information refer to the Medical Program pages of the Sydney Medical School site.